utsav-desai/CS772/assign1-palindrome/README.md

 ## How to Use this code

 There is palindrome.ipynb file which contains the whole implementation of Backpropagation as well as model training.
 Just go through each shell in the notebook.
+K-fold cross validation is also implemented at the end of the notebook.

+## How to run UI

+Go to *webui* folder present in the main folder and run the test.ipynb file; You'll get a URL for testing the model.
+Enter any string of length 10 made of 1 and 0 and press submit, you'll get the result in the adjacent textbox.

 ## Python Packages Required

     - numpy==1.24.3
     - matplotlib==3.7.5
+    - sklearn = 1.2.1